conp-solutions/SpecSAT/README.md

 hardware platform.
 This is done be running a fixed SAT solver on a fixed set of benchmark formulas, and measuring the wall clock time this computation takes.

+Besides benchmarking hardware configuration, also other features of the platform or even the solver implementation can be benchmarked.
+An example list of features is using "huge pages" for memory management, using the prefetching unit of the CPU, using different compilation flags, or even use different layout of the data structures within the SAT solver (without influencing its search steps).

 As parallel SAT solvers allow to run different solving configurations in parallel, we also measure how well a parallel solver performs on the given architecture - both when using the number of all CPUS, as well as using only